kosmobiker/dbt_bigquery/README.md

 ## Model description

 Imagine that you work in the bank and guys from AI department and AML department asked you to create marts with appropiate datasets.
-They want to use this data for training models or for fraud detection.
+They want to use this data for the training of the fraud detection models.

 **Models** are the core of dbt projects.
 They are the building blocks of your data transformation pipeline.
 Models are defined in `.sql` files in the `models` directory.
 Each model file contains a single SQL query that defines a dataset in your warehouse.
 Models can reference other models, and dbt will execute the necessary queries in the correct order to build your data pipeline.: